 Our skilled specialists regularly perform cataract surgery, but our personalized level of care is anything but routine.

 On the day of your surgery, we will begin by administering intravenous (IV) sedation so that you remain comfortable and relaxed.
 The procedure can typically be completed in about 10 minutes.
-To begin, a small incision will be made on the surface of the eye.
-An ultrasound probe will be inserted and used to disrupt the cataract, creating smaller fragments which can then be gently suctioned out.
+Some patients elect to receive femtosecond laser assisted cataract surgery (FLACS) with the advanced Catalys system, while others select the traditional surgical technique.
+Both options will be reviewed with you during your preoperative consultation.
 Once the cloudy lens has been removed, your IOL will be precisely implanted to restore your vision.
 To complete the procedure, a protective covering will be placed over your eye.
 If you have cataracts in both eyes, your doctor will typically recommend at least a few days before proceeding with a second surgery.

 What to Expect After Surgery

 While your vision may be blurry immediately following the procedure, it should gradually improve over the next few days.
 It is normal to experience:

 - Mild discomfort